AlbertTheTerrible/Mushroom-Dream/README.md

-Also, special thanks to Fris0uman for helping me out with the ropes on github!
+Also, special thanks to Fris0uman for helping me out with the ropes on github!.